Welcome to Buckland Medical Practice

 We make every effort to give the best service possible to everyone who attends our Practice.
 However, we are aware that things can go wrong resulting in a patient feeling that they have a genuine cause for complaint.
 If this is the case, we would wish for the matter to be settled as quickly as possible, and as amicably as possible.

 To pursue a complaint please contact the Practice Manager in writing who will deal with your concerns appropriately.
+The Practice has a dedicated Clinical Lead who will deal with clinical complaints received.
 Should you require further information please speak to one of our reception staff.
 For a copy of our complaints policy please click here: Complaints Procedure

 Zero Tolerance Policy